The official scikit-learn certification, proctored by Probabl

 • Cross-validation with group structure and non i.i.d. data

-• Hyperparameter tuning, GridSearchCV, RandomSearchCV
+• Hyperparameter tuning: GridSearchCV, RandomSearchCV

 • Stability of optimal hyperparameters via nested cross-validation

-from sklearn.model_selection \
+from sklearn.model_selection import (

 inner = GridSearchCV(pipe, grid, cv=5)